'A crisis of hate': Politicians condemn anti-Semitism after Hanukkah attack

 "We have a crisis of hate and intolerance that is only getting worse, and it's all across this country.
 Hate is the new currency in this nation," New York Gov. Andrew Cuomo, a Democrat, told MSNBC on Monday.
 "And it is an intolerance and an ignorance that is demonizing our differences: race, sexual orientation, religion."

-Five people were injured on Saturday after a knife-wielding man barged into Rabbi Chaim L. Rottenberg's home in Monsey, New York, home to a Hasidic Jewish community.
-37-year-old Grafton Thomas was arrested in New York City hours after the attack and on Monday slapped with federal hate crimes charges.
+Five people were injured Saturday after a knife-wielding man barged into Rabbi Chaim L. Rottenberg's home in Monsey, New York, home to a Hasidic Jewish community.
+Grafton Thomas, 37, was arrested in New York City hours after the attack and on Monday slapped with federal hate crimes charges.
 Authorities said they found handwritten journals containing anti-Semitic writings in Thomas' home.

 Saturday's assault comes after a string of violent attacks on Jewish communities in New York and around the country, including a shooting at a kosher grocery store in Jersey City, New Jersey, which left three people dead, including two Hasidic Jews.
 New York City officials deployed officers to several neighborhoods with majority Jewish residents following the recent attacks.

-Earlier this year, the NYPD announced that the number of hate crimes in the city jumped 64 percent this year, largely fueled by a major spike in attacks on Jews.
-The department said it recorded 184 hate crimes through June 2 — up from 112 in 2018 — during a period when the city experienced a sustained decline in overall crimes.
+Earlier this year, the NYPD announced that the number of hate crimes in the city jumped 64 percent in 2019, largely fueled by a major spike in attacks on Jews.
+The department said it recorded 184 hate crimes through June 2 — up from 112 in 2018 — during a period in which the city experienced a sustained decline in overall crimes.

 New York City Mayor Bill de Blasio told MSNBC on Monday that anti-Semitism is a "growing crisis" in the nation and explained that the city is offering resources to Jewish communities in the area, including an increased police presence, meetings with leaders of all faiths and adding education about bias to the public school curriculum in some Jewish neighborhoods.